json-schema-language/spec/draft-json-schema-language-xx.md

 ]
 ~~~

-### Properties form {#eval-props-form}
+### Properties {#semantics-form-props}

-The "properties" form is meant to describe JSON objects being used in a fashion
+The properties form is meant to describe JSON objects being used as a "struct".

-similar to structs in C-like languages.
-When a schema is of the "properties"
+If a schema is of the properties form, then the instance is accepted if and only
-form, it validates:
+if all of the following are true:

-- That the instance is an object,
+- The instance is an object.
-- That the instance has a set of required properties, each satisfying their own
-  respective schema, and
-- That the instance may have a set of optional properties that, if present in
-  the instance, satisfy their own respective schema.

-If a schema is of the "properties" form, then:

-1. If the instance is not a JSON object, then the instance is rejected.

-   The standard error for this case has an `instancePath` pointing to the
+  Otherwise, the standard error for this case shall have an `instancePath`
-   instance.
-If the schema has a `properties` member, then the `schemaPath` of
-   the error shall point to the `properties` member.
-Otherwise, `schemaPath`
+  pointing to the instance, and a `schemaPath` pointing to the schema member
+  with the name `properties` if such a schema member exists; if such a member
-   shall point to the `optionalProperties` member.
+  doesn't exist, `schemaPath` shall point to the schema member with the name
+  `optionalProperties`.

-2. If the instance is a JSON object, and the schema has a `properties` member,
+- If the instance is an object and the schema has a member named `properties`,
+  then let *P* be the value of the schema member named `properties`. *P*, by
-   then for each member name of the `properties` of the schema, a member of the
+  {{syntax}}, must be an object.
+For every member name in *P*, a member of the
-   same name must appear in the instance.
-Otherwise, the instance is rejected.
+  same name in the instance must exist.

-   The standard error for this case has an `instancePath` pointing to the
+  Otherwise, the standard error for this case shall have an `instancePath`
-   instance, and a `schemaPath` pointing to the member of `properties` whose
+  pointing to the instance, and a `schemaPath` pointing to the member of *P*
-   name lacks a counterpart in the instance.
+  failing the requirement just described.

-3. If the instance is a JSON object, then for each member of the instance, find
+- If the instance is an object, then let *P* be the value of the schema member
+  named `properties` (if it exists), and *O* be the value of the schema member
+  named `optionalProperties` (if it exists).

-   a member of the same name in the `properties` or `optionalProperties` of the
+  For every member *I* of the instance, find a member with the same name as
-   schema.
+  *I*'s in *P* or *O*.
+By {{syntax}}, it is not possible for both *P* and *O* to
+  have such a member.
+If the "discriminator tag exemption" is in effect on *I*
+  (see {{semantics-form-discriminator}}), then ignore *I*.
+Otherwise:

-   - If no such member in the `properties` or `optionalProperties` exists, and
+  - If no such member in *P* or *O* exists and validation is using strict
-     validation is using strict instance semantics, then the instance is
+    instance semantics, then the instance is rejected.
-     rejected.

-     The standard error for this case has an `instancePath` pointing to the
+    The standard error for this case has an `instancePath` pointing *I*, and a
-     member of the instance lacking a counterpart in the schema, and a
     `schemaPath` pointing to the schema.

-   - If such a member in the `properties` or `optionalProperties` does exist,
+  - If such a member in *P* or *O* does exist, then call this member *S*.
+If *S*
-     then the value of the member from the instance must be accepted by the
-     value of the corresponding member from the schema.
-Otherwise, the instance
-     is rejected.
+    rejects *I*'s value, then the instance is rejected.

-     The standard error for this case is the concatenation of the errors from
+    The standard error for this case is the union of the errors from evaluating
-     evaluating the member of the instance against the member of the schema.
+    *S* against *I*'s value.

-An instance may have errors arising from both (2) and (3).
-In this case, the
+An instance may have multiple errors arising from the second and third bullet in
-standard errors should be concatenated together.
+the above.
+In this case, the standard errors are the union of the errors.

 For example, if we have the schema: